jdevfullstack-tutorials/gaming-productivity-specs/README.md

 like Counter Strike.
 1080p will not demand much processor compared to a 4k of the same size.

+## SSD Or Hard Disk
+With the advent of Solid State Drive, it's becoming the default of new laptops.
+The performance is really a great improvement from the hard disk.
+Even iMac releases now are all using
+SSD.

+Now, how much storage?
+As for me, for productivity, I don't demand much, as most of my apps are browser-based, even the TinkerCAD is pure browser-based.
+It only means I don't need much SSD, as this is just for program files of your machine.
+So around 250 SSD is enough for your system and program files unless you want to locally install heavy programs.
+The company iMac
+I have been using, I did not consume more than 1GB storage.

+Hard disk on the other hand will still remain as for external backup.
+Say, you have tons of videos downloaded and several files, store that on a hard disk.
+Don't waste the SSD, it's really that expensive.

+## Memory
+Again, as I'm  using more and more browser-based apps, it's demanding memory.
+We all know that a certain page can actually consume more than
+500MB of memory, just like an online
+CAD application or online Counter Strike.

+So, at least 8GB memory, but if you use more and more, then 16GB.
+It's really that expensive too but it's worth it in the long run.
+You don't need to close every application from time to time just to free your memory.

 ## Realizations
 With the advent of pure browser-based games, like the online Counter Strike, Mac machines